Sunset Boulevard (film): Plot

 Preparing for her imagined comeback, Norma undergoes rigorous beauty treatments.
-Joe secretly works nights at Betty's office room, collaborating on an original screenplay.
-His moonlighting is found out by Max, who reveals that he was a respected film director who discovered Norma, made her a star, and was her first husband.
-After she divorced him, he abandoned his career to become her servant.
+Joe secretly works nights in Betty's office, collaborating on an original screenplay, and she eventually confesses she has fallen for him.
+After learning of Joe's moonlighting, Max reveals he was once a respected film director who discovered Norma, made her a star, and became her first husband.
+Following their divorce, he abandoned his career to become her servant.

-Norma discovers a manuscript with Joe's and Betty's names on it and phones Betty, insinuating that Joe is not the man he seems.
-Joe, overhearing, invites Betty to see for herself.
-When she arrives, he pretends he is satisfied being a kept man.
-However, after she tearfully leaves, he packs for a return to his old Ohio newspaper job.
-He bluntly informs Norma there will be no comeback; her fan mail comes from Max, and she has been forgotten.
-He disregards Norma's threat to kill herself and the gun she shows him to back it up.
-As Joe leaves the house, Norma shoots him three times, and he falls into the pool.
+Norma discovers a manuscript with Joe and Betty's names on it and phones Betty, insinuating that Joe is not the man he seems.
+Overhearing the call, Joe invites Betty to the mansion to see for herself.
+When she arrives, he pretends that he is satisfied being a gigolo so that she can be with Artie.
+However, after she tearfully leaves, he packs to return to his old newspaper job in Dayton, Ohio.
+He bluntly informs Norma that there will be no comeback, that Max writes all of her fan mail, and that she has been forgotten, though Max refuses to break her delusions.
+Joe disregards Norma's threat to kill herself as she brandishes a gun; as he leaves the house, Norma shoots him three times, and he collapses into the pool.

-The flashback ends.
-The house is filled with police and reporters.
-Norma, having lost touch with reality amid her arrest, believes the newsreel cameras are there to film Salome.
-Max and the police play along.
-Max sets up a scene for her and calls, "Action!"
-As the cameras roll, Norma descends her grand staircase and makes an impromptu speech about how happy she is to be making a film again, ending with the film's iconic line, "All right, Mr. DeMille, I'm ready for my close-up."
+The flashback ends, and the film returns to the present day, with Norma about to be arrested for murder.
+The mansion is overrun with police and reporters with newsreel cameras, which she believes are film cameras.
+Max pretends to "direct" her, and the police play along.
+As the cameras roll, Norma descends the grand staircase.
+Upon reaching the bottom, she stops and makes an impromptu speech about how happy she is to be making a film again.
+She then says, "All right, Mr. DeMille, I'm ready for my close-up" and approaches the camera.